(written before The Open University began its extensive voluntary severance programme in 2018, but with a few relevant additions in italics…)

 Universities don’t like the negative publicity of redundancies.
 Would you support your student daughter or son going to a university where academic staff had just been made redundant?
 Would you be concerned that the course which looks so promising may haemorrhage staff to the point where module choices no longer exist or your child has to transfer elsewhere to complete their degree?
 ‘In teach-out’ is the university-speak for a course which is no longer taking new applicants and where staff are working hard to find jobs elsewhere before their current posts come to an end – meaning that those who are left will be those who can’t find an escape route, for whatever reason.
 Universities must have a procedure to handle these situations – here’s one example – because it does happen.

 In order to avoid redundancies, universities work very hard to achieve job losses by voluntary severance.
 Doing a quick search, I discovered that Durham University is currently offering this, although not to those who have been issued with notice of redundancy.
+After I first published this post, The Open University announced from April 2018 an ’employee led voluntary severance scheme’ aimed at all central academic and support staff.
+Whether or not applications are accepted will depend on a ‘risk assessment’ on the possible damage from losing the applicant.
 When Reading put the entire department of Classics at risk of redundancy in 2010 in order to lose two posts, we were told that it was unlikely that such redundancies would ever happen because people always take voluntary severance.
 And indeed, that was the case; two people took the money.
 At the same time, I also left of my own free will (and I wasn’t the only member of my department who applied for the Open University job) and was replaced, and the department has since made new appointments.

 Surviving the process